5k-mirrors/poe-live-search-manager/README.md

 *If you encounter an issue, [report it](/../../issues/new).
 Restarting the app can help resolve it.*

+#### Searches not connecting?

+- Make sure `pathofexile.com/trade` live search service works: open search in browser, click `Activate Live Search`, make sure new items are showing up.
+- Your session ID can change.
+Make sure it's up-to-date.
+- Restart the app, try reconnecting to all sockets and sockets 1-by-1.
+- Make sure rate limit indicator is green while connecting.
+- Search links can become invalid.
+If a few searches are not connecting make sure they are valid via checking them in the browser.

 #### Notifications not showing up?

 - Make sure Path of Exile runs in Windowed mode